tomek10861/sterowanie24-v2-linux-2013/README.md

 ## Popularity

 The project gained considerable attention due to its innovation and the ability to remotely control home lighting via the Internet.
 It was also featured on Elektroda.pl as one of the more interesting home automation projects.
-Through collaboration with various companies such as Kradex, Dipol, and Lispol, the project grew dynamically, receiving support in the form of free products and discounts【21†source】【22†source】.
+Through collaboration with various companies such as Kradex, Dipol, and Lispol, the project grew dynamically, receiving support in the form of free products and discounts.

 ## Key Events

 - The project was showcased in media, including Teleexpress.
 - In 2015, the project team expanded with new members, enabling further development and the introduction of new technologies, such as WiFi relay control cards.
-- In 2017, the first Internet-controlled nativity scene in Poland was launched in cooperation with the Modliborzyce City Council and the Youth City Council【21†source】.
+- In 2017, the first Internet-controlled nativity scene in Poland was launched in cooperation with the Modliborzyce City Council and the Youth City Council.